ApexRMS/landfireupdate/README.md

 These options set overarching options specific to the run.

 The `mapzonesToKeep` variable is used to select the Map Zones that should be extracted and processed in the current run.
+This should be a vector of numbers.
+To identify which Map Zones are present in a Geo Area, consider using the `uniqueInRaster()` function defined in `scripts/rasterFunctions.R`.

 The `runTags` variable is used to identify the individual runs, and should be the same length as `mapzonesToKeep`.
 In addition to being used to organize